adrianmoisey/adrianmoisey.github.io/_posts/2018-11-27-parallel-gitlab.markdown

 # Parallel jobs in GitLab with Pytest

 On 22 November 2018, GitLab released version [11.5](https://about.gitlab.com/2018/11/22/gitlab-11-5-released/) which introduced a new attribute for the GitLab Runner called `parallel`.
-This options allows you to split a single job into multiple jobs, and let them run in parallel.
+This option allows you to split a single job into multiple jobs, and let them run in parallel.
-I'm going to describe how you can use this feature to split up tests in into multiple jobs with `pytest`.
+I'm going to describe how you can use this feature to split up tests into multiple jobs with `pytest`.

 ## Configuring your job

-The config option is quite simple, you define the number of of parallel jobs to run using `parallel: N` in your job definition.
+The config option is quite simple, you define the number of parallel jobs to run using `parallel: N` in your job definition.
 The [GitLab Runner](https://docs.gitlab.com/ee/ci/yaml/#parallel) docs have more details.
 Here's an example from a snippet of my `.gitlab-ci.yml` file:
 ```
 pytest: